COVID-19 and the Pecan Industry

 Loans for Small Businesses Affected by COVID-19

-As part of the $2 trillion stimulus package, Congress appropriated $350 billion in forgivable loans for small businesses for monthly expenses like payroll, rent, and utility payments.
+As part of the $2 trillion stimulus package, Congress appropriated on March 27 $350 billion in forgivable loans for small businesses for monthly expenses like payroll, rent, and utility payments.
+This popular program receieved another flush of funds on April 23, after the House gave final approval to replenish the Paycheck Protection Program with an additional $310 billion and the EIDL program with $60 billion.
 The Small Business Association through the CARES Act was also authorized to distribute grants, tax credits, local support, and other resources to small businesses across the country.
 Full resource options can be found here.

 FDA Guidance for Industry Regarding Preventive Controls